-Approximately 150 patients (30 per group) will be enrolled at approximately 15 sites in the US.
-Approximately 26 patients per group are expected to complete the study based on an anticipated dropout rate of less than 12.5%.
-Approximately two-thirds of the enrolled patients will be ≤ 50 years old.
+Approximately 160 patients (40 per group) will be enrolled at approximately 15 US sites.
+Approximately 35 patients per group are expected to complete the study based on an anticipated dropout rate of 12.5% (5 dropped patients per group).

 4.2 Study Population Characteristics